 As for opposition movements in African countries, rumored help to the coup plotters in Zimbabwe created an impression that China could support the opposition.
 It wasn’t an unreasonable expectation.
 In South Sudan, China engaged the Riek Machar rebels, while in Libya it recognized the National Transition Council before Gaddafi was completely ousted.
 Beyond those two cases, there is little to suggest China engages or supports opposition movements in Africa.
 China finds it more prudent to deal exclusively with ruling parties to protect its interests, which are mostly economic.

 Most opposition leaders find the West more receptive, especially when their opponents are regarded as autocratic or are under sanctions of some sort.
 If not to former colonial powers, they look to regional powers, like South Africa in the case of Zimbabwe or Senegal in the case of the Gambia.

 In all these cases, China’s power is not in intervening, but in having rival political opponents in African countries strive for its support.
 Incumbent regimes need China for its economic, diplomatic and political support.
 Opposition political parties often pro-West and anti-China soon realize their countries’ dependence on China as soon as they get into power.
 Zambia’s former president Michael Sata (2011-2014) was anti-China when he was in opposition but soon after getting into power, he sent Kenneth Kaunda, Zambia’s founding president to beg for Beijing’s forgiveness and renew relations.

-Overall, China’s focus is on strengthening long term strategic relations thus it is willing to forego the temptation to engineer regime transitions in Africa.
+Overall, China’s focus is on strengthening its long term strategic relations.
+Thus it is willing to forego the temptation to engineer regime transitions in Africa.
 As it stands, China is confident that it can work with any kind of regime in Africa because China is increasingly becoming a dominant alternative for development finance for most African countries.
 There may be no need for Beijing to muddle in regime change in Africa.